 Buses

 Historically, the bus network in Riyadh has been very limited.
-However, as part of the government's vision for 2030, it has been investing heavily in expanding public-transport systems in Riyadh.
+However, as part of the government’s vision for 2030, it has been investing heavily in expanding public transport systems in Riyadh.
 This means that more extensive bus routes are on the way.

 While buses do exist in Riyadh, they are rarely used by expats.
-It's quite difficult for new arrivals to get to grips with the bus system in Riyadh, as there are no posted stops and routes are usually written in Arabic.
-Some expat compounds provide buses for short journeys to and from nearby shopping centres.
+It’s quite difficult for new arrivals to get to grips with the bus system in Riyadh, as there are no posted stops and routes tend to be written in Arabic.

 Taxis in Riyadh